Corneal Abrasion Injury Lawyers

 Topical antibiotics are used to treat infections which may reduce the time of healing.
 By eliminating these infections, healing time is often increased substantially.

 In most instances, a patient will be re-evaluated after 24 hours of the initial evaluation.
 At this time, if the eye has not fully healed, they will return for another evaluation around a week later.
 Of course, the time it takes for the eye to fully heal is always associated with the size and severity of the injury.

 At Phillips Law Group, our accident attorneys understand how hectic life may become following an accident, which is why we will help guide you through the entire legal process and work relentlessly to achieve the maximum compensation benefits you deserve.

-With our main headquarters in Phoenix, our personal injury attorneys are licensed to serve the entire state of Arizona, and have connections around the United States.
+With our main headquarters in Phoenix, our personal injury attorneys in Phoenix are licensed to serve the entire state of Arizona, and have connections around the United States.